red-black-tech/pokemon-emerald-ice-puzzle/README.md

 ```

 ## Objective
-The objective of the game, just like the objective of the Pokemon mini-game it is based off of, is to step on all ice tiles once and end up in front of the tile across from the player (denoted by a 🐉).
+The objective of the game, just like the objective of the Pokemon mini-game it is based off of, is to step on all ice tiles once and end up in front of the tile, which is denoted as the tile under the 🐉.